EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 **Eviction filings by neighborhood race/ethnicity**

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Hispanic, or Other/None.
-In this barplot, we show the distribution of eviction filings over the past 12 months by neighborhood racial/ethnic majority.
+This barplot shows the distribution of eviction filings in the past 12 months by neighborhood racial/ethnic majority.

 When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2023–2024.<sup>1</sup>